-Acc eptable Solutions Per formance Criteria A1 P1 lding setback from frontage must comply hany of the following: Building setback from frontage must satisfy all of the following: (a) (b) as proscribed in an applicable reserve management plan; be no less than 30 m. (a) be consistent with any Desired Future Character Statements provided for the area or, if no such statements are provided, have regard to the landscape; (b) minimise adverse impact on the landscape as viewed from the road; (c) be consistent with the prevailing setbacks of existing buildings on nearby lots; (d) minimise loss of native vegetation within the front setback where such vegetation makes a significant contribution to the landscape as viewed from the road.

-Building setback from side and rear boundaries must comply with any of the following:

-- (a) as proscribed in an applicable reserve management plan; - (b) be no less than 30 m.
+Acceptable Solutions Performance Criteria A1 P1 ding setback from frontage must comply with of the following: Building setback from frontage must satisfy all of the following: (a) (b) as proscribed in an applicable reserve management plan; be no less than 30 m. (a) be consistent with any Desired Future Character Statements provided for the area or, if no such statements are provided, have regard to the landscape; (b) minimise adverse impact on the landscape as viewed from the road; (c) be consistent with the prevailing setbacks of existing buildings on nearby lots; (d) minimise loss of native vegetation within the front setback where such vegetation makes a significant contribution to the landscape as viewed from the road.
+A2 P2 Building setback from side and rear boundaries must comply with any of the following: ling setback from side and rear boundaries t satisfy all of the following: (a) (b) as proscribed in an applicable reserve management plan; be no less than 30 m. (a) be consistent with any Desired Future Character Statements provided for the area or, if no such statements are provided, have regard to the landscape; (b) be sufficient to prevent unreasonable adverse impacts on residential amenity on adjoining lots by: (i) overlooking and loss of privacy; (ii) visual impact, when viewed from adjoining lots, through building bulk and massing.
+A3 Р3